M-3 motorway (Pakistan): Inauguration

-The M-3 Motorway (Lahore to Abdul Hakeem Motorway) was inaugurated on 31 March 2019.
-The M-3 Motorway merges with M-4 Motorway at Abdul Hakeem (Darkhana).
+The M-3 motorway (Lahore to Abdul Hakeem Motorway) was inaugurated on 31 March 2019.
+The M-3 motorway merges with M-4 at Abdul Hakeem (Darkhana).
+The M-3 motorway first was from Pindi Bhattian to Faisalabad, until the completion of M-4 occurred and M-3 was rerouted from Abdul Hakeem to Lahore.
+The Pindi Bhattian to Faisalabad segment became M-4.

 Route

-The M-3 Motorway starts at the M-2 Motorway after crossing the famous Ravi Toll Plaza in Lahore.
+The M-3 starts at the M-2 Motorway almost instantly after crossing the famous Ravi Toll Plaza in Lahore.
 It then goes southwest from Lahore and ends where it meets the M-4 motorway near the city of Abdul Hakim located near a small village named Darkhana.